jose-elias-alvarez/minsnip.nvim/README.md

 Minsnip is **not** for you if:

-- You want features like linked snippets, recursive expansion, automatic expansion, LSP snippets, or integration with completion plugins (they're not implemented)
+- You want built-in features like linked snippets, recursive expansion, automatic expansion, LSP snippets, or integration with completion plugins (they're not implemented!)
-- You want to use a pre-existing library of snippets (there isn't one)
+- You want to use a pre-existing library of snippets (there isn't one!)
-- You don't want to use Lua (you have to)
+- You don't want to use Lua (you have to!)
-- You use Vim (it's Neovim-only)
+- You use Vim (it's Neovim-only!)

 ## Defining snippets